tysmithnet/react-starter/README.md

-# react-starter
+# react-starter v2
 This is my personal starter for SPA development.
 It's a bare bones starter meant to be hacked.
 Perhaps in the future I will provide branches/forks/whatever for more full-featured applications based on this starter.

 ### Goals
-Ideally, this will end up being a generator or some kind -either through something like yeoman or something akin to angular-cli.
+Ideally, this will end up being a generator or some kind -either through something like yeoman or something akin to `angular-cli` or `create-react-app`.
 In the mean time, it is going to be clone/checkout based.

 Here are some of the requirements I have for an MVP.
 I add more as I think of them.